 HSA pros and cons

 As with all financial products, there are some pros and cons that you should be aware of before deciding to open an HSA.
+Here are the top HSA pros and cons to be aware of.

-- Tax-advantaged vehicle.
-You’ll be able to contribute to your HSA with pre-tax dollars.
+So you’ll be able to contribute to your HSA with pre-tax dollars.
 While in the account, the funds will continue to grow tax-free.
 When you are ready to pay for a qualifying medical expense, you’ll be prepared to take advantage of this tax saving.

-- Fees.
 As an investment vehicle, HSAs can have hidden fees embedded in them.
 Although not all HSAs have crushing fees, it is important to take a closer look at your options before choosing to open an account.
 Seek out an HSA with low fees.

-- Strict record-keeping requirements.
 Since you are unable to spend these funds beyond healthcare expenses, it is important to keep extremely detailed records of your healthcare expenses.
 Without a clear record of your HSA spending, you could run into a problem with the IRS.

 Overall, an HSA is a useful investment vehicle that could help fund your healthcare expenses.
 If you have access to an HSA, then it is a good idea to consider funding it each year.